panagiotisbellias/Project-Chimera/README.md

 ---

+## 📚 Documentation & Glossary

+For a quick reference of key Project-Chimera concepts, see our [Glossary](docs/GLOSSARY.md).

+You can also check the [latest release notes](https://github.com/akarlaraytu/Project-Chimera/releases) for detailed updates and changes.

+---

 ## 🔬Advanced XAI: From Glass Box to Interactive Simulator
 Version 1.2.1 introduces a full suite of XAI tools.
 We didn't just want to see why the agent made a decision; we wanted to interact with its reasoning.
 The new **"What-If Analysis"** tab allows you to do exactly that—explore the agent's mind by testing counterfactual scenarios live.